-The Helpline is a listening ear and signposting service for Muslim women across Scotland.
-We run the Helpline Monday to Friday – 10am – 4pm.
+The Helpline is a listening ear and signposting service for Muslim and BME women across Scotland.
+We run the Helpline Monday to Friday – 10am – 4pm for any Muslim-identified and BME women.
 It is free from mobiles and landlines and will not appear on your phone bill.
 All calls are strictly confidential and non-judgemental; we always deal with clients in a faith and culturally-sensitive manner.

 If you need to talk to someone or have a problem and don’t know where to go the Amina Helpline can help you get started by listening to you and signpost you to organisations that may be able to offer help and advice for your problem.